Worker Screening (self-managed participants)

 - mean NDIS providers and self-managed participants across the country can sponsor applications and check the clearances of prospective workers through the NDIS Worker Screening Database, without needing to contact individual state and territory worker screening units

 The NDIS Worker Screening Database will commence operation when the NDIS Worker Screening Check commences.

-DIS providers and individuals, including self-managed participants (or their representatives), will need to apply to the NDIS Commission to access information stored on the database.
+NDIS providers and individuals, including self-managed participants (or their representatives), will need to apply to the NDIS Commission to access information stored on the database.
 Information about how to access and use the NDIS Worker Screening Database will be available closer to commencement of its operation.

 Further information about NDIS Worker Screening is available on our Worker Screening overview page.